A Review on Quantum Circuit Optimization using ZX-Calculus: Heuristic

-Winderl et al. adapt the architecture-aware approach of Gorgioso and Yeung~\cite{gogiosoAnnealingOptimisationMixed2023} by replacing simulated annealing with a heuristic search in combination with a divide-and-conquer strategy~\cite{winderlRecursivelyPartitionedApproach2023}.
+\citet{winderlRecursivelyPartitionedApproach2023}~adapt the architecture-aware approach of~\citet{gogiosoAnnealingOptimisationMixed2023} by replacing simulated annealing with a heuristic search in combination with a divide-and-conquer strategy.
 The first step in their strategy is the simplification of the ZX polynomial by removing, merging, and moving phase gadgets.
-Afterwards, the ZX-diagram is split into a left parity, a right parity, and a ZX polynomial region.
+Afterward, the ZX-diagram is split into a left parity, a right parity, and a ZX polynomial region.
 A Gaussian elimination optimization algorithm minimizes the CNOT count based on the combined cost of the region.
 The cost of removing a phase gadgets legs is computed by the minimal spanning tree of the architectural-dependent connectivity.
 Their novel heuristic based on the shortest path between the control and target qubit of CNOT gates is used in conjunction with the Steiner-Gauss algorithm to synthesize the phase gadgets in both parity regions.
 The remaining ZX polynomial is regrouped from a leg-based score and, following a divide-and-conquer strategy, split into subregions again.
 These steps are recursively repeated until no ZX polynomial remains.
 Both methods are outperformed by other state-of-the-art algorithms, such as tket~\cite{Sivarajah2021}, for structured circuits.
-However, the heuristic approach of Winderl et al.~\cite{winderlRecursivelyPartitionedApproach2023} exhibits better scaling in the qubit count and CNOT tree depth compared to the stochastic approach by Gogoiso and Yeung~\cite{gogiosoAnnealingOptimisationMixed2023}.
+However, the heuristic approach of~\citet{winderlRecursivelyPartitionedApproach2023} exhibits better scaling in the qubit count and CNOT tree depth compared to the stochastic approach by~\citet{gogiosoAnnealingOptimisationMixed2023}.